filmakarov/erc721-lockable/eip-draft_lockable_nft.md

 ---

 ## Abstract
 This standard is an extension of [EIP-721](./eip-721.md).
 It introduces lockable NFTs.
-The locked asset can be used in any way except selling and/or transferring it. `Owner` or `operator` can lock the token.
-When a token is being locked, the `unlocker` address (an EOA or a contract) is set.
-Only `unlocker` is able to `unlock` the token.
+The locked asset can be used in any way except selling and/or transferring it.
+Owner or operator can lock the token.
+When a token is being locked, the unlocker address (an EOA or a contract) is set.
+Only unlocker is able to `unlock` the token.

 ## Motivation
-NFTs took the world by storm.
-It's probably because non-fungibility as a concept is much easier to intuitively understand, than fungibility, as our world is mostly non-fungible.

 With NFTs, digital objects become digital goods.
 Verifiably ownable, easily tradable, immutably stored on the blockchain.
 However, the usability of NFT presently is quite limited.
 Existing use cases often have poor UX as they are inherited from ERC20 (fungible tokens) world.

 In DeFi you mostly deal with ERC20 tokens.
 There is a UX pattern when you lock your tokens on a service smart contract.
 For example, if you want to borrow some $DAI, you have to provide some $ETH as collateral for a loan.
 During the loan period $ETH is being locked into the lending service contract.
 And it's ok for $ETH and other fungible tokens.